dfrance2010/dfrance2010.github.io/README.md

 In reflecting on my experience with this enhancement, I was able to continue to learn about Dash Apps and Python, while employing many of the techniques I’ve learned while at SNHU.
 In Dash, I learned about the SingleDatePicker() input option, which allows for picking a date from a calendar for input.
 In Python, I learned about the Nominatim class from geopy.geocoders, which allows for returning map-data from an address.
 Within that scope, I also learned how to add an attribute to a dash-leaflet map in order to properly cite OpenStreetMap.
 These techniques helped me to ensure strong data validation on input for the MongoDB database.

-My biggest challenge for the enhancement came when I thought I had finished for the week and just had the screencast to wrap up.
-I thought I had sufficiently tested my dashboard and had everything set up to record the code review, attach to my narrative, and submit.
-As it turned out, I had not tested as thoroughly as I had thought, my code was riddled with small bugs, and I spent several hours playing whack-a-mole trying to get everything in order.
+My biggest challenge for the enhancement came when I thought I had finished and just had the screencast to wrap up.
+I thought I had sufficiently tested my dashboard, but as it turned out, I had not done a thorough job as I had thought.
+My code was riddled with small bugs, and I had to spend extra time playing whack-a-mole trying to get everything in order.
 I already knew the importance of testing, but this hammered home how important it is to be thorough and run through all scenarios before declaring the task ‘done’.